rantler/AdaFruit/Matrix_Portal_Moon_Clock/README.md

 Memory size of this project is approaching the limits of [CircuitPython](https://learn.adafruit.com/welcome-to-circuitpython?view=all#what-is-a-memoryerror-3020684-8) so be aware that additional code changes can sometimes behave inconsistently and/or result in a `MemoryError`.
-In my experience, the overall size of the `code.py` file can be no larger than 19K.
+In my experience, the overall size of the `code.py` file can be no larger than 19K or you'll start encountering spurious memory allocation errors.